-In addition, comments from managers and/or management companies of the existing LIHTC family properties located within the market were surveyed, as to where the majority of their existing tenants previously resided.
+In addition, comments from managers and/or management companies of the existing LIHTC elderly apartment properties located within the competitive environment were surveyed, as to where the majority of their existing tenants previously resided.
 These comments were taken into consideration when delineating the subject PMA.
+The most important of these sources was the manager of Saratoga Court in Summerville/Chattooga County.